ipvm-wg/spec/task/README.md

     * Destructive
     * Nondestructive

-Where a pure function takes inputs to outputs, deterministically, without producing any other change to the world (aside from turning energy into heat).
+Where a pure function takes inputs to outputs, deterministically, without producing any other change to the world (aside from [heat](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics)).

 Effects interact with the world in some way .
 Reading from a database, sending an email, and firing missiles are all kinds of effect.